colelawrence/decipad/apps/docs/docs/built-in-formulas/formulas-for-tables/formulas-for-tables.md

 ## reverse

-This function reverses a table:
+This formula reverses a table:

 ```deci live
 Flights = {